Project 46: Music career

 In September 2013, Project 46 put out their biggest hit to date, a collaboration with top producer Kaskade titled "Last Chance" that was featured as the opening track on his Grammy-nominated album Atmosphere.
 "Last Chance" saw heavy radio play on BBC Radio 1 and Sirius XM, and its official music video was added to MTV Clubland's rotation.
 The pair wrapped up the landmark year jumping 30 spots on DJ Mag's Top 100 DJs poll to #70 before being commissioned by popular act Krewella for an official remix of "United Kids of the World".

 Project 46 kicked off 2014 releasing a collaboration with Laidback Luke titled "Collide" featuring Collin McLoughlin on Luke's MixMash label.
 The track hit the Top 20 Overall on Beatport, received radio play on BBC Radio 1 and Sirius XM, and saw support from big names like Tiesto, George Acosta, Danny Howard, R3hab and more.

 Following the release of "Collide" the duo took on a heavy touring schedule, but still found time to release their Beatport Top 10 collaboration with fellow Canadian producer Bynon titled "Eyes", garnering play from the likes of Pete Tong, Paul Oakenfold, EDX, Gareth Emery, Afrojack, Benny Benassi and more.
 On November 21 they put out their last track of the year, and second collaboration with Laidback Luke, called "Memories".

 In May 2014 Project 46 signed a deal with Ultra/Sony for their debut album, which was slated for an early 2015 release.

-In May 2015, the duo returned to Monstercat with a Remix of Karma Field's "Build the Cities".
+In May 2015, the duo returned to Monstercat with a Remix of Karma Fields' and Kerli's song "Build The Cities".
 Two months later, on July 10, they released their debut album Beautiful containing 12 songs, including their previously released Kaskade collaboration "Last Chance".
 In December 2015, the duo returned to Monstercat with a single called "Signs" (featuring Shantee).

 Touring

 As DJs, Project 46 have played notable events including TomorrowWorld, Ultra Music Festival, Groove Cruise, Escapade, Squamish Music Festival, Beyond Wonderland, The Hudson Project and more.
 Their first DJ gig was at a nightclub called Tabu in Guelph, Ontario, where they were billed below a piece of hardware called the Emulator.
 They were later kicked off the stage by the local resident for not playing to his taste, and were paid $150 for the show.

 In March 2013 Project 46 began their first headlining "No One" Tour, titled after their Beatport Top 10 hit.
 Later that year the pair were asked by Grammy-nominated producer Morgan Page to join Phase 1 of his Morgan Page Presents 3D Tour, the first 3D DJ Tour of its kind that kicked off in September 2013.

 Exactly a year after their first tour, Project 46 embarked on their 60+ date "Collide" Tour in March 2014, named after their Beatport Top 10 collaboration with Laidback Luke.
 This was followed by a 20-date "Eyes" Fall tour, inspired by their next Beatport Top 10 hit with BYNON.

-Project 46 currently hold residencies at Drai's in Las Vegas and Exchange in Los Angeles.
+Project 46 held residencies at Drai's in Las Vegas and Exchange in Los Angeles.